barzamin/cs639-ariadne/site/content/_index.md

 ## Methodology
 ### Classical CV
 I am lucky to use a dataset which provides well-aligned pairs of clean binarized images as a starting point; due to low noise tolerance in traditional CV AOI methods, physically conditioning the imaging environment is extremely important, and that work has already been done for me.
-As such, I designed and implemented{% sidenote() %}all image processing is performed via <a href="https://scikit-image.org/"><code>scikit-image</code></a>{% end %} a naive procedure to identify defect regions, given the pair of a reference template and observed board:
+As such, I designed and implemented{% sidenote() %}All image processing is performed via <a href="https://scikit-image.org/"><code>scikit-image</code></a>.{% end %} a naive procedure to identify defect regions, given the pair of a reference template and observed board:

 1. *XOR* the ground truth and observed images to produce a difference mask
 2. Perform binary opening on this mask to eliminate spidery structures.